 Visually impaired athletes and guides

-To connect with Kasey and the VI team join the Vision Impaireds and Guides connect facebook group.
+To connect with Birgit and the VI team join the Vision Impaireds and Guides connect facebook group.
 Each Wednesday, the call goes out to match VI athletes with guides for the following Saturday.

-We’d love to see more visually impaired people come and join us.
+We’d love to see more visually impaired people and guide dogs join us.

 Parents, please remember our Under 11 rule which states all children aged 10 and under must be accompanied by a responsible adult at all times while running.